 The chest fly is an isolation exercise for your chest muscles – also called pectoralis or pecs.
 The pecs are involved in pushing movements like the chest press – but you also use them when bringing your straight arm in front of you when having it extended to the side (basically the chest fly movement haha).
 Depending on what height you anchor the band you can put a focus on the upper or the lower chest portion.

 - Shoulder Muscles (Deltoids)

 You learned in this article that chest flys are great to isolate the chest muscles.
-But only doing this exercise won’t build a great chest or get you a great general fitness.
-Chest flys are only great if they are a part of a workout program.
+But only doing this exercise won’t build a great chest or give you a great general fitness.
+Chest flys are only great if they are part of a workout program.
 And workout programs are best if they are designed for a purpose or a training goal.
-This goal can be building muscle, loose body fat, build strength or just be more active and increase once fitness.
+This goal can be building muscle, loose body fat, build strength or just be more active and increase fitness.